-Cycling Powder Mountain - one of the most difficult bike climbs in Utah and the US.
+Cycling Powder Mountain: One of the most difficult bike climbs in Utah and the US.

-This climb averages double digits and is a Top 100 World Bike Climb.
+This climb averages double digits and is ranked #1 Utah/#11 US/#101 World.

 Bring your climbing legs for the very challenging Powder Mountain bike climb near Salt Lake City, Utah.
 The ride begins with a modest 5.1% average grade for the first 1 ½ miles, and ends with 5.6 miles of 11.1% average grade, with Mile 3-4 at 13.8%.
 As is dramatically evident from the elevation grid above, the orange-red sections, representing 8-15% grades, are prominent continuously through the final two-thirds of the climb.
-This is a very unusual elevation profile as we rarely see 5 continuous miles of such steep gradient.
+This is a very unusual elevation profile as we rarely see five continuous miles of such steep gradient.

 We are most definitely in snow country in these parts.